No-Bake Apricot Chia Energy Bars

 This post may contain affiliate links.
 Read my disclosure policy.

-When you need a road trip or after-school snack for kids and adults, you can’t go wrong with homemade energy bars.
-These Apricot Chia Bars are sweet, chewy, and have only six ingredients.
-Plus this recipe is gluten-free, vegan, peanut- and tree nut-free making them the perfect allergy-safe and healthy no-bake snacks to pack in a lunch box for school or camp.
+When you need a road trip or after-school snack for kids and adults, you can’t go wrong with sweet and chewy Apricot Chia Bars.
+These quick and easy no-bake energy bars have only six ingredients.
+And since they are gluten-free, have no nuts, peanuts, or eggs, and can even be made without dairy, they are the perfect allergy-safe snacks to pack in a lunch box for school or camp.

 Three stacked apricot energy bars with one out of focus in front.

 Yes, you only need 6 ingredients to make these easy no-bake bars!
 Be sure to read the labels for cross-contamination risks so that you can ensure they are gluten free, if needed.
-And you can also make them without nuts or dairy, too!
+Here’s an overview of the energy bar ingredients list.
+Scroll down to the recipe card for the full amounts and detailed instructions.

 • Dried dates – provide the sweetness and sticky factor to keep the bars together.